The Women’s Code

-Women quickly learned that these systems do not work well for most of them.
-Women’s leadership attributes are neither identified or integrated into most companies.
+Workplaces, processes, and systems were established and constructed by men for men, and not surprisingly, had been working very well for most men.
+Women’s leadership attributes are neither identified nor integrated into most companies.
 We still expect women to lead based on male principles.
-Therefore is not surprising to see the relatively small number of women who advance to C-Level, currently at 13%.
+Therefore, is not surprising to see the relatively small number of women who advance to C-Level, currently at 13%.

 “Companies who choose to actively integrate women into leadership are jumping ahead with an average of 15% increase in profits and increase the return on invested capital by 66%.”

 McKinsey and Catalyst

 Most organizations want a customized system upgrade that incorporates their vision, mission, and core values and works for men and women equally well.

 Our objective is to co-create balance in your system, a system that was built on the pillar of established, long-standing perceived male rules, principles and tools of the old Men’s Code.
 We do this by upgrading the Men’s Code and adding a second pillar:The Women’s Code.

 What Will The Women’s Code Do For My Organization?

 To achieve balance as leaders and for our organizations we address four groups:

 - Increase growth by attracting, hiring, and retaining the best talent

 - Initiate conscious change—internally first and then, upon success, add external measures